 If you are over 16, spend at least 35 hours a week caring for someone and earn no more than £110 a week, you may be able to claim Carer’s Allowance

-There are support groups available for people who are in a caring role.
+There are national and local support groups for people who are in a caring role.
 They provide information and support for people in a whole range of caring situations.
 Contact with them can help you in your own individual situation.

-Provides information and advice about caring and practical and emotional support for carers.
-Also campaigns to make life better for carers.
+Carers UK provides information and advice about caring and practical and emotional support for carers.
+They also campaign to make life better for carers.

 Other sources of information